 We base the worst AC problems listed here on the cost of parts and labor.
 And the difficulty of getting the problem fixed on the first visit to the auto repair shop.

 Running short on time?
-Scroll to the bottom to see the biggest problem car air conditioning systems can have.
+Watch my Youtube video on Automotive AC Compressor Failure.
+It is the biggest problem car air conditioning systems can have.

 When you review common AC issues in older cars there's no question that a slow Freon leak, allowing the refrigerant to escape over time takes the No. 1 position from a failure rate point of view.